WilliamShen02/digit-recognizer/docs/index.md

 <img src="./assets/PCA_flatten_channel.png" width="40%" /></p>

 Due to the large number of independent features in the dataset, the principal components are difficult to interpret the important features.
 Therefore, the classification performance is relatively weak.

+### 4. Models

+#### 4.1 K-Means

+It was initially puzzling how we can apply K-Means, an unsupervised learning method, to our problem at hand.
+After reading a few examples on performing K-Means on MNIST digit classification, we found the approach quite straightforward.

+The idea is to divide our dataset into clusters either by using a pixel as a feature or by using features selected by PCA.
+Because there are 1024 pixels in each color channel, there would be a total of 3072 features if we are to run K Means without preprocessing.
+Compared to a dataset preprocessed with PCA, it would take K Means significantly more time to compute new cluster centers without preprocessing.
+With further evaluation, we have found that the original dataset without preprocessing also results in a worse performance accuracy-wise.

+With the dataset divided into clusters, each data point would be assigned a cluster label.
+For each cluster, we would compare it with true labels (0-9) and pick one label that this cluster best represents.
+For example, if a cluster has 5 data points whose true labels are [1, 1, 3, 8, 9], 1 would best represent this cluster.
+We would then mark all data points within a cluster with the most representative true label for this cluster.
+Then we can compare these predictions with true labels to get an accuracy score.

+To improve accuracy, we can specify a higher number of clusters.
+This works because different digit ‘7’s may exist far apart in the domain space.
+Thus, telling K-Means to divide our dataset into 10 clusters would result very badly.
+However, we need to keep in mind that a higher number of clusters could also lead to overfitting.